jarviscanada/jarvis_data_eng_TomiAina/linux_sql/README.md

 The monitoring agent was scheduled using `crontab` while the Database was provisioned using Docker.

 # Improvements
-The following are parts of the projects to be improved.
+The following improvements should be made
-- Write a script to ensure that the
+- Write a script to handle hardware update
-- blah
-- blah